 The classification stage's purpose is to determine if there is an exudate blob at all.
 Using a BGR color based threshold, we can segment the exudate from the background.
+This color threshold is slightly responsive to the edges of stray mosquito parts, however it is able to clearly distinguish the exudate from both the background and extraneous mosquito limbs.

-After the initial color threshold an additional step is performed In order to determine whether or not the currently segmented parts of the image are in fact mosquito exudate, instead of something else like an extraneous mosquito body part.
-We take advantage of fact that the mosquito parts only show up as thin outlines as a result of the color segmentation from earlier.
+In order to determine whether or not the "segmented" parts of the image are actually exudate we take advantage of fact that the mosquito parts only show up as thin outlines.
 We apply a median blur with a very large kernel size of 13.
-Only the densely filled exudate blob's will survive this step.
+Only the densly filled exudate blob's will survive this step.
 Any features which are thin or sparse are removed.
 Finally the total area of the remaining pixels after the median blur is compared against a threshold to determine the classification outcome.
 This can be seen in Figure ??

-If the classification determines that the exudate was squeezed out successfully, then the segmentation stage segments the mosquito pixels.
-It does so by similarly using a different color based threshold.
-This one is a bit less specific than the color threshold from the classification stage.
+If the classification determines that the exudate was squeezed out successfully, then the this stage segments the mosquito pixels.
+It does so by similarly using a color based threshold, however it is less specific than the color threshold from the classification stage.
 Finally a median blur is used to filter small holes.
 The area of the segmented blob pixels is returned and this can be used to infer the volume.